AabidMK/Audiobook_generator_-Infosys_Internship_Oct2025/README.md

 <h1 align="center"> AI AudioBook Generator </h1>

-# 1. Introduction / Objective
+## 1. Introduction / Objective

 AudioBook Generator is a web application that allows users to upload one or more text documents (PDF, DOCX, TXT) and automatically converts them into high-quality audiobooks.
 The application leverages Large Language Models (LLMs) to rewrite extracted text in an engaging, listener-friendly “audiobook style” before using open-source Text-to-Speech (TTS) technology to produce downloadable audio files.
 This project enhances accessibility, productivity, and the enjoyment of written content.

-# 2. Methodology / Workflow
+## 2. Methodology / Workflow

-A. User Uploads Documents

-o Users select and upload one or more documents through an interactive Streamlit web interface.
+A. User Uploads Documents - Users select and upload one or more documents through an interactive `Streamlit web interface`.

-B. Text Extraction

-o The backend parses uploaded files and extracts text content:
+B. Text Extraction - The backend parses uploaded files and extracts text content:

-▪ PDF: PyPDF2 or pdfplumber
+`▪ PDF: PyPDF2 or pdfplumber`

-▪ DOCX: python-docx
+`▪ DOCX: python-docx`

-▪ TXT: Native file reading
+`▪ TXT: Native file reading`

-C. LLM-Based Text Enrichment

-oExtracted text is processed by a Large Language Model (e.g., OpenAI API, Gemini API, or open-source LLM) to rewrite the text for better narration and listener experience.
+C. LLM-Based Text Enrichment - Extracted text is processed by a Large Language Model `(e.g., OpenAI API, Gemini API, or open-source LLM) to rewrite the text for better narration and listener experience`.

-oExample LLM prompts: “Rewrite this text for an engaging audiobook narration.”
+`Example LLM prompts: “Rewrite this text for an engaging audiobook narration.”`

-D. Text-to-Speech Conversion

-o The enriched text is fed into an open-source TTS library (such as pyttsx3, Coqui TTS, or Tortoise TTS), producing a high-quality .mp3 or .wav audio file.
+D. Text-to-Speech Conversion - The enriched text is fed into an open-source `TTS library (such as pyttsx3, Coqui TTS, or Tortoise TTS)`, producing a high-quality .mp3 or .wav audio file.

-E. Audio Download

-o The generated audio file is presented for immediate download within the Streamlit UI.
+E. Audio Download - The generated audio file is presented for immediate download within the `Streamlit UI`.

-# 3. Modules
+## 3. Modules

 •Document Upload Module: Handles file uploads via Streamlit.